irawoodring/162/introduction/PITCHME.md

 ---
 In the early days of computing this could be tough.
 Sometimes "programming" a computer meant changing the wires around to connect components in different ways.

-These days we have higher level languages that convert human-like ideas into commands the computer understands for flipping switches (transistors).
+These days we have higher level languages that convert human-like ideas into commands the computer understands for flipping switches.
 ---
 In fact, often times we convert from one language to another language, to another language... on down the line until the code is ultimately composed into instructions a computer processor can understand.
 We do this because each stage adds some level of abstraction that we require.
 This leads us to my second law of computers:
 ---